WHO AM I?

 Yes, I do review cookbooks and I’m open to doing restaurant reviews and food product reviews as long as they reflect they way we eat.
 By this, I mean we are vegetarian and avoid using highly processed food products whenever possible.
 I do however, reserve the right to express my own honest opinions about the cookbooks or products I am reviewing.

 I OFTEN VISIT YOUR BLOG AND COMMENT ON YOUR POSTS BUT YOU DON’T SEEM TO RETURN THE GESTURE………

 Thank you so much for dropping by and leaving your comments.
 It really means a lot to me to know that what I’m doing on my blog is app

 reciated.
 I do read every comment left on my posts, and also answer queries.

 If no one read my blog, never asked a question or left a comment about my posts/ recipes/ photographs, didn’t tell me how my recipe turned out, there wouldn’t be much point in keeping this going.

 If you have asked a question regarding my post or something else then I most definitely will answer it, usually within 3 or 4 days.
 If by some chance I have not answered your query, please do not hesitate to remind me.

-I am making a point of stressing about against rude commenting on this blog because I feel very strongly about it.
+I am making a point of stressing about against rude commenting on this blog because it is something that I feel very strongly about.
 I would love to hear from you, even if you are expressing an opinion which does not agree with my way of thinking.
 But please have your say without being rude.
 I set great store by politeness, and since this my blog I reserve the right to delete rude or obnoxious comments and will do so without hesitation.

-All the matter on this blog is my own, whether text or pictures, unless mentioned otherwise.
+All the images and text on this site are my own, unless stated otherwise, and the use of my content without my permission is strictly prohibited.
 Wherever I have used pictures or text that is not my own or adapted recipes from elsewhere, I always credit my source by name and link to them.